Measuring what matters when it comes to growth

 Against an uncertain and changing economic and political landscape, the places where we live and work are more important than ever.

 With the UK at a crossroads, leaders have an opportunity to reconsider their economic strategies, their place in the global economy and their role in delivering an economy that works for all and a fairer future for people living across the UK.
 This means, as they look to the future, place leaders need to take a broad view on what economic success means.

-Now in its sixth year, the Demos-PwC Good Growth for Cities Index measures the current performance of a range of the largest UK cities, and all Local Enterprise Partnership areas in England, against a basket of ten indicators based on the views of the public and business as to what is key to economic success and wellbeing.
+Now with 10 years of data, the Demos-PwC Good Growth for Cities Index measures the performance of a range of the largest UK cities, and all Local Enterprise Partnership areas in England, against a basket of ten indicators based on the views of the public and business as to what is key to economic success.